 What We Do

 The Webless Migratory Game Bird Program provides funding for projects that address priority information needs for webless migratory gamebirds.
-Proposals are being accepted until 13 February 2023.
+The next anticipated call for proposals will be November 2024.

 Our Projects and Initiatives